 INTRODUCTION

 Goat farming plays vital role in rural economy of India.
-The Goat population in Maharashtra is 106.0 lakh (10.60 million).
-Out of 106.0 lakh Goats 22.01 % are pure + graded breeds and the 77.98% are non-descript breeds.
+The goat population in Maharashtra is 106.0 lakh (10.60 million).
+Out of 106.0 lakh goats 22.01 % are pure + graded breeds and the 77.98% are non-descript breeds.
 Total Osmanabadi breed population in Marathwada region is 4.79 lakh.
 As per 20th Livestock Census, number of Osmanabadi breed is highest in comparison with other pure graded breeds of Goats in Maharashtra.
 Osmanabadi goats mainly famous for meat quality but growth performance of Osmanabadi kids are not up to the breed standard and suffer from suboptimal growth due to feed limitations.
 Soymilk is a plant-based, non-dairy beverage that serves as a cost-effective alternative to animal milk.
 It is rich in high-quality protein and also supplies carbohydrates, fats, vitamins and minerals Turmeric has bioactive compounds like curcumin with proven antioxidant and antimicrobial benefits.
 This study investigates efficacy of turmeric when blended with soymilk in improving growth, feed utilization and profitability in Osmanabadi kids

 MATERIALS AND METHODS